elgood/SAM/scripts/SAM/README.md

 with the hope that this will be integrated directly into SAM one day.

 Use the CTU Scenario training data to test the implementation.

+TODO: Add a loop to read in all 13 CTU Features, and increase sample size.